-Instagram is the search engine to watch right now.
+Instagram is still the search engine to watch.

-With over 1 billion monthly active users and no signs of slowing down, it’s becoming an essential avenue in any marketing strategy.
+With over 1 billion monthly active users and no signs of slowing down, it has long been an essential avenue in any marketing strategy.

 In this post, I’ll go over how the Explore page works and how to own hashtags that will get you noticed.
 You’ll learn the difference between the Search bar and Explore tab, and how to optimize your posts to appear on both channels.